w3c/webextensions/proposals/synchronous_data_at_startup.md

 }
 ```

+#### Explicit list of APIs

+This section describes the full list of APIs specified by this proposal.

+APIs available to content scripts:

+- `browser.storage.contentScriptConfig.get`
+- `browser.storage.contentScriptConfig.getKeys`
+- `browser.storage.contentScriptConfig.onChanged`
+- `browser.storage.contentScriptConfig.QUOTA_BYTES`

+APIs available to privileged extension contexts:

+- `browser.storage.contentScriptConfig.get`
+- `browser.storage.contentScriptConfig.getKeys`
+- `browser.storage.contentScriptConfig.getBytesInUse`
+- `browser.storage.contentScriptConfig.set`
+- `browser.storage.contentScriptConfig.remove`
+- `browser.storage.contentScriptConfig.clear`
+- `browser.storage.contentScriptConfig.onChanged`
+- `browser.storage.contentScriptConfig.QUOTA_BYTES`
+- `browser.storage.extensionConfig.get`
+- `browser.storage.extensionConfig.getKeys`
+- `browser.storage.extensionConfig.getBytesInUse`
+- `browser.storage.extensionConfig.set`
+- `browser.storage.extensionConfig.remove`
+- `browser.storage.extensionConfig.clear`
+- `browser.storage.extensionConfig.onChanged`
+- `browser.storage.extensionConfig.QUOTA_BYTES`

 ### Behavior

 #### ConfigStorageArea

+This proposal defines two fully independent `ConfigStorageArea` instances,
+`contentScriptConfig` and `extensionConfig`.
+Privileged extension contexts have
+full read and write access to both areas, whereas content scripts can only
+read from `contentScriptConfig`.

-The `ConfigStorageArea` type is a composition of the existing `StorageArea`
+The `ConfigStorageArea` type is based on the `StorageArea` interface, except
-interface and two new methods, `getSync` and `getKeysSync`.
-Upon invoking the
+with the `get` and `getKeys` methods returning data synchronously instead of
+asynchronously.

-methods that update the storage area, the data is propagated to all processes
+Updates to the storage area are propagated to all processes where a context may
-where a context may exists with a need for synchronous data access.
+exists with a need for synchronous data access.
+This proposal specifies the

-Content scripts can *synchronously* access a copy of the available data with:

-- `browser.storage.contentScriptConfig.getSync(...)`
-- `browser.storage.contentScriptConfig.getKeysSync(...)`

-These methods are unavailable to privileged extension contexts, to encourage
-extensions to use the `extensionConfig` storage area that is hidden from
-content scripts and only available to privileged extension contexts:

-- `browser.storage.extensionConfig.getSync(...)`
-- `browser.storage.extensionConfig.getKeysSync(...)`

-The asynchronous methods (inherit from the `StorageArea` interface) are only
-available to privileged extension contexts, and allow them to update the data.
-Notably, the asynchronous `get`, `getKeys` and `getBytesInUse` methods are not
-available to content scripts, despite their read-only capabilities.
+`set`, `remove` and `clear` methods to update data, that eventually flushes.

+Once flushed, saved data should immediately be readable.
+In particular:

+- Background scripts / extension service workers should be able to read from
+  `extensionConfig` at any stage of their life cycle, including startup.
+- Content scripts should be able to read from `contentScriptConfig`, even at
+  the earliest execution (`document_start`).

+By default, data only lasts for the duration of the browser session.
+The `set`
+method has a `persistent` option that extends the lifetime past browser and
+extension restarts.
+The data may be cleared when an extension is uninstalled.

-#### getSync
+#### get

-The `getSync()` method has similar semantics as the `get()` method, except it
+The `get()` method has similar semantics as `StorageArea.get`, except it
 *synchronously* returns keys and values that are known locally in the process.

-#### getKeysSync
+#### getKeys

-The `getKeysSync()` method has similar semantics as the `getKeys()` method,
+The `getKeys()` method has similar semantics as `StorageArea.getKeys`, except
-except it *synchronously* returns keys that are known locally in the process.
+it *synchronously* returns keys that are known locally in the process.

+#### getBytesInUse

+The `getBytesInUse()` method returns the amount of bytes in use by the data.

+See `QUOTA_BYTES` for remarks about how quota is measured.

 #### set